MrNoino/MGC-TP3/readme.md

 The file "log.txt" will be created if any exception occour or it will be appended so you can see the exception.

-Every other files are support files to the program, containing functions and images to test the program.
+Every other files are support files to the program, containing classes of the program.

 # Readme sobre o trabalho prático nº 2 de Multímédia e Computação Gráfica (PT)